Tuition and Fees

 Students who register during the early registration period must pay tuition and fees by a designated date in order to retain their registration.
 Students who register during the regular or late registration period must pay tuition and fees in full at the time of registration in order to have their names placed on class rolls and to attend classes.
 Payment may be in cash, credit card, grants, scholarships, or their combination.
 Sponsored students, i.e., Vocational Rehabilitation Service, Alabama Veterans Affairs, WIOA, etc., must have written authorization from the appropriate agency to complete registration.

-Students who fail to pay tuition and fees by the deadline, as published on the student schedule, are not registered and should not attend class.
+Students who fail to pay tuition and fees by the deadline, before the 1st day the term begins, are not registered and should not attend class.

 Bishop State Community College reserves the right to revise fees, price schedules and terms of payment, and other financial elements listed in this catalog at any time without notice.
 Tuition is waived for up to four (4) credit hours, per semester, of in-state tuition for Alabamians age 60+ through the Senior Adult Scholarship Program.
 Enrollees must concur with program guidelines in course selection.
 Fees must be paid by the senior adult student.
 Please see Financial Aid office for guidelines and restrictions.

-*In-state tuition is $119.00 per semester hour and out-of-state tuition is $238.00 per semester hour; facility fee is $9.00 per semester hour, technology fee is $9.00 per semester hour; special building fee is $10.00 per semester hour and bond surety fee is $1.00 per semester hour.
+*In-state tuition is $123.00 per semester hour and out-of-state tuition is $246.00 per semester hour; facility fee is $9.00 per semester hour; technology fee is $9.00 per semester hour; special building fee is $10.00 per semester hour; bond surety fee is $1.00 per semester hour; enhancement fee is $10.00 per semester hour.
+Click the link below for the Tuition and Fee Chart.

 Payment of Tuition and Fees